nowitsabby/dark-rpg-nextjs/assets/srd/skills/rules.md

 ## Specialist Skills

 Some skills are not just one skill but many, representing a specialisation within the skill itself.
-These are known as Specialist skills, and whenever a character learns a Specialist skill, he must choose a particular specialisation within it.
+These are known as Specialist skills, and whenever a character learns a Specialist skill, she must choose a particular specialisation within it.
 Specialisations represent such things as specific knowledge of places, people, and events; the ability to control, drive, or pilot particular types of vehicles and equipment; the ability to read and understand maps, as well as the ability to plot a course across a world or the stars themselves; and the ability to speak, read, or understand one of the countless languages, codes, or glyphs used by the races of the 41st Millennium.

-A character can take a Specialist skill more than once, taking a new speciality each time he takes the skill.
-If he takes a Specialist skill more than once (each with its own speciality), then these are treated as separate skills and must be advanced in rank individually.
+A character can take a Specialist skill more than once, taking a new speciality each time she takes the skill.
+If she takes a Specialist skill more than once (each with its own speciality), then these are treated as separate skills and must be advanced in rank individually.

 A list of the individual specialities within each Specialist skill can be found within the individual skill descriptions